tony-fpv/survey/README.md

 Prerequisites

-Install Python
+Install Python 3
-Installl Pandas library
+Install Pandas library (pip3 install pandas)
 Install Numpy library
 Install argparse library

-The exercise is probably it has been designed for Ruby and push data output in Tableau, but I preferred use Python because is much performant (in my opinion) for any BI tool, included the possibility to be used in Machine Learning with iPython notebooks launched by Sagemaker.
+A EC2 instance where launch the scripts or a AWS Lambda

-The next step it should be (my advice) is put everything in a AWS Datapipeline and populate any BI tools like Tableau R-Server or Kibana (ELK) .
+The exercise was probably been designed for Ruby and push data output in Tableau, but I preferred use Python because is much performant (in my opinion) for any BI tool, included the possibility to be used in Machine Learning with iPython notebooks launched by Sagemaker.

 The comments are inside the file survey.py and the syntax to be launched is: